niceboygithub/AqaraGateway/README.md

 USING AT YOUR OWN RISK.
 Go to this [link](https://github.com/niceboygithub/AqaraCameraHubfw/tree/main/modified/G3) and follow the intrusion after enabled telnet.

+## For M1S 2022
+Only support the firmware version above 4.x and flashed the modified firmware.
+You need to use UART to clear the password of root and flash modified firmware.

 ## How to check this component is working properly.
 Go to Configuration->Info->system_health